Martial law in Poland: Gdańsk, Kraków, Lublin and continuing protests

 The copper-mining town of Lubin also became a hotspot for Solidarity-led rallies.
-On that day, the gathered people sang the Polish national anthem and chanted slurs and slogans against the communist regime, against the military junta with Jaruzelski as its head and against the Soviets.
+On 31 August 1982, the gathered people sang the Polish national anthem and chanted slurs and slogans against the communist regime, against the military junta with Jaruzelski at its head and against the Soviets.
 After approximately 30 minutes, the rally of 2,000 was surrounded by the Militia, armed with AK-47 assault rifles.
 In response, agitated protesters shouted slurs such as "pigs", "bandits", "Gestapo", "murderers" and "servants of Brezhnev".
 An unsuccessful attempt was made at building a barricade, but the government units were able to pass through and dispersed the first group with tear gas.
-When the demonstrators regrouped and formed a second wave, ZOMO opened fire and wittingly murdered 2 men.
+When the demonstrators regrouped and formed a second wave, ZOMO opened fire, killing two men.
 The now infuriated crowd began continuous attacks and the Militia shot several more times, injuring one more man at the back of his head.
 He died in the hospital a few days later.
-Reinforcements were sent from Legnica and the new deployees were organized into so-called "raid groups" in Nysa vans.
+Reinforcements were sent from Legnica, and the new deployees were organized into so-called "raid groups" in Nysa vans.
 These groups roamed the streets, often attacking casual passers-by.
 Immediately after the protest was pacified, security forces began the destruction of any evidence to conceal the crime.
 During the night of 31 August – 1 September, the streets were cleared, with all shells and bullets taken for analysis.
 On 2 September, authorities ordered the repairs of damaged buildings; broken windows were replaced and traces of bullets on the walls were covered with plaster.
 The investigation, despite consistent statements made by witnesses of the massacre, was closed.

-To avoid further escalation, on 14 November, Lech Wałęsa was released from custody in a detention camp.
+To avoid further escalation, Lech Wałęsa was released from custody in a detention camp on 14 November.
 Following his release, no major demonstration took place.